MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/system-message.md

 ## Provide examples to demonstrate the intended behavior of the model

-When using the system message to demonstrate the intended behavior of the model in your scenario, it is helpful to provide specific examples.
+When using the system message to demonstrate the intended behavior of the model in your scenario, it's helpful to provide specific examples.
 When providing examples, consider the following:

 - **Describe difficult use cases** where the prompt is ambiguous or complicated, to give the model more visibility into how to approach such cases.